d2ni3l/basic-calculator/README.md

 #### Col0r Picker

-An application used to pick colors, built with React, JavaScript, and CSS.
+An application used to pick colors, built with Vite, React, JavaScript, and CSS.

 ## Preview site
 https://col0r-picker.netlify.app/